Go to Eric

 This paper looks at one particular epic storytelling event: a performance of the Ozidi saga.2 This performance was given over the course of seven nights (approximately three hours each session) in Ibidan in 1963.
 The Ozidi saga was traditionally performed in an annual festival, but this practice was disappearing, so the scholar J. P. Clark sought out the performers and audience members and helped to organize the performance.
 There was a large Ijo-speaking community in Ibidan, which is a few hundred miles from the Niger delta of Nigeria, the location in which the tradition arose.
 J. P. Clark asked Madam Yakubu of Inekorogha to gather the people and host the event.
 The storyteller was Okabou of Sama.
 J. P. Clark's book, The Ozidi Saga, which features a transcription of the performance, does not mention how many Ijo-speaking people were present at the performance: all we know is that the performance was held inside the home of Madam Yakubu.
 The stated 'purpose' of the performance was to record the event on audiotape: it was understood that this material might eventually be played on the radio and be transcribed and published as a book; that is, that it might be presented to the international academic community, including the 'white man.'

-forms of audience participation can be found in (the transcription of)
+"What forms of audience participation can be found in (the transcription

-to engage in roleplaying?"
-And, "How might audience participation as found
+enables people to engage in roleplaying?"
+And, "How might audience participation

-in the Ozidi saga performance be translated into electronically-augmented
+as found in the Ozidi saga performance be translated into